Test trains are running through the tunnels and on the Sunbury, Cranbourne and Pakenham lines between West Footscray and Hawksburn.

 Trial operations

-Beginning later in 2024, Trial Operations will involve train services running from Clayton to West Footscray through the Metro Tunnel using the new signalling system, with station staff and drivers.
+As part of trial operations, trains will run at times without passengers between Hawksburn and West Footscray through the Metro Tunnel using the new signalling system, with station staff and drivers.

 Previous testing